KingVentrix007/AthenX-2.0/README.md

 * [OsDev.org](https://wiki.osdev.org/Main_Page): Lots if informative pages and articles
 * [Logo.com](https://app.logo.com/): They made my logo, and it was free
 * And anyone else that I have missed, thanks.
+* My mom:  she did all my editing and made sure my grammar was correct

 ## Images